Mount Pocono aims to make streets safer for pedestrians

-MOUNT POCONO, MONROE COUNTY (WBRE/WYOU) — October is national pedestrian safety month and today Mount Pocono Borough held an event to bring awareness about it.
+MOUNT POCONO, MONROE COUNTY (WBRE/WYOU) — October is National Pedestrian Safety Month and Wednesday Mount Pocono Borough held an event to bring awareness about it.

 “In 2020, in Pennsylvania, 2743 pedestrian-related crashes… that resulted in 146 deaths,” said Tracy Fox Traffic Safety Coordinator.